Manextra/SnaPiyaa/README.md

-Its a project depicting a social media website called "SnaPiyaa".
+Its a project depicting a social media website called "SnaPiyaa".Languages used are HTML,CSS and JS.